-With both of these factors in mind, transitioning from a traditional restaurant to a self service restaurant should definitely be in the minds of restaurant owners.
-In this article, we will discuss the pros and cons of a self service restaurant and its global outlook.
+With both of these factors in mind, transitioning from a traditional restaurant to a self-service restaurant should definitely be in the minds of restaurant owners.
+In this article, we will discuss the disadvantages and benefits of kiosks in restaurants and their global outlook.

 3. Improved user experience

 Generally, people like to do things themselves.
 There are times when we simply don’t want to hear the wait staff or the cashier upselling their menu items.
 Self service restaurant kiosks provide the customer with the control they want in their buying experience.
 It can reduce the stress of the customer caused by delays and long lines.

 Let us take you on a journey of a traditional versus a self service restaurant experience.
 A male customer enters a traditional QSR and sees a long queue.
 The customer is already stressed since he’s in a hurry and it’ll take a long time to move to another restaurant.
 When he gets to the cashier, he mentions his order as fast as he could.
 The cashier then promptly suggests upselling items that delay him even more.
 By the time he’s done, it took him thirty minutes to get his food, and is now late for his meeting.
 It is very clear that there are several user experience opportunities that can be made out of this single transaction.